 Administrative services for therapeutic injections, such as allergy shots, are covered when given in a professional provider's office.
-When comparable results can be obtained safely with selfadministered medications at home, the administrative services for therapeutic injections by the provider are not covered.
-Vitamin and mineral injections are not covered unless they are medically necessary to treat a specific medical condition.
-More information is in sections 7.4.19 and 7.8.7.
+When comparable results can be obtained safely with self-administered medications at home, the administrative services for therapeutic injections by the provider are not covered.
+Vitamin and mineral injections are not covered unless medically necessary for treatment of a specific medical condition.
+Additional information is in sections 7.4.19 and 7.8.6.